Rondônia, Brazil: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and N. Check that you choose the correct kind.
-A lot of adapters for sale now are simply plugs and require your devices to change the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one should be appropriate for most areas.
+A plug adapter that supports outlet types C and N. It's important that you find the correct kind.
+A lot of adapters on sale are simply plug changers and expect your devices to adjust the voltage themselves.
+If your electronics can't do that they could burn up.
+This one should work in most countries.

 July